brassica-collective/handbook/content/about/05_conduct.md

 ## Scope

 This Code of Conduct applies within all spaces hosted by project leaders, and also applies when an individual is representing the project in public spaces.
 Examples of representing our project include acting as an appointed representative via email, on social media, or at an online or offline event.

+Any projects implementing RAD Housing approaches are expected to take responsibility for developing and maintaining their own conduct agreements.
+For an example, see the [Brassica Collective Conduct Agreement](/brassica/handbook/agreements/conduct_agreement/)

 ## Response Guidelines